paulipa/sico-wiki/community/partner-corporations.md

 - Wormhole activities: PvE, PvP, industry, exploration and more.
 - Teaching the basics, newbro friendly
 - Contact:
-## [Useless Idea [US3]](/community/coalition-corporations/us3)
-Useless idea is currently one of the biggest polish coorporation in EVE.
-We are heavily PvP focused - the only good reason to farm is to have ISK for ships/skill injectors to be able to pew pew pew more.
-We hapilly invite both experienced and new players, we are prepared to make a murderer out of 1 day account :) Polish only.
-- Location: Wormholes
-- Timezone: EU
-- Language: Polish
-- Wormhole PvP
-- Wormhole PvE
-- Contact:

 ## [Nevermore. [.RVEN]](/community/coalition-corporations/rven)
 Nevermore. is an english-speaking wormhole corporation.
 If you are interested in fulltime living in wormhole space alongside a friendly tight-knit community of players, then check out our wiki page for more details.
 Fly safe and remember you dscanner!
 - Location: Wormholes